 Just hop off at the sites you want to spend more time seeing.
 You can also take the tour without hopping off -- whatever works for you!

-The annual Amsterdam Canal Race boat race on the city's canals brings out crowds lining Amsterdam's small bridges to cheer on the rowers.
+The annual Amsterdam Canal Race boat race on the city's canals brings out crowds.
+They line Amsterdam's small bridges to cheer on rowers.